deatrich/linux-home-server/appendix.md

   * Expand the second partition, then create the third (data) partition
   * Also use the tool to create an *ext4* file system on the third partition once you have created it
+  * Once your new server is up and running you can further split your third partition into a fourth partition.
+You only need to unmount the third partition temporarily and use gparted to create another partition, make a file system on it, and alter /etc/fstab.
+I did this in order to move my home directory files to the fourth partition.

 As always, I show the command-line example in this section.
 As a bonus it shows a common problem of dealing with partition alignment when